dineshkummarc/Resume-1/Resume.md

 **Responsive Design**

 I like to use a 'mobile first' responsive design approach to my website builds now.
 This means loading stylesheets for mobile devices first and then using Media Queries to load additional stylesheets for larger screens/devices.
 This means assets specifically for larger devices don't get downloaded onto smaller devices which would struggle to handle them.

+I also use techniques such as:

+* Set `font-size` on `body` to `100%` as this translates to `16px` on most browsers.
+* Once `font-size` is set we can use the calculation: 'target / context' to determine the dimensions of other fonts or elements (in either `em` or `%`).
+This lets me convert precision px designs into more fluid/scalable designs.
-I also use tricks such as setting `max-width` onto images so they scale appropriately as well as using the `target / context` calculation to convert precision px designs into fluid percentages.
+* I also set a `max-width` onto images so they scale appropriately.

+For example, if you have a design with a width of `960px` (and assuming the `font-size` on the `body` has been set to `100%`) then we can make this fluid by running the following calculation:

+`960px / 16px = 60em` so we set a `max-width` onto the top level element to be `60em` wide.

+**Remember**: when setting percentages you'll need to move the decimal point over two places in the right.
+So for example if your calculation results in `0.7085` then the percentage value would be `70.85%`.

 **CSS3**